Chrinkus/advent-of-code/2022/README.md

 Wow!
 This puzzle exposed a quirk in my childhood, in our primary school we played "Scissors, paper, rock".
 Part 1 kept failing because I was reading 'A' as scissors, 'B' as paper and 'C' as rock.
 Not only was I processing the opponents moves wrong, I was all over the place on parsing the results.

+The key here was converting the mapping the letter-based input to enums with sensible names to keep the logic straight when reading the code.

 The reads were easy, `scanf` to the rescue once again!

 Anyway, dual three-way comparisons are awkward so I look forward to sniping a better solution than `if`'s inside `switch`'s or dispatching to small functions.